 Aside from being located in stunning Northamptonshire countryside, The Barns at Hunsbury Hill’s uniqueness is largely due to its unusual history.

-The stunning 13 acres on which The Barns now stands began life as one of the medieval common fields of Hardingstone Parish.
+The wonderful 13 acres on which The Barns now stands began life as one of the medieval common fields of Hardingstone Parish.
 When agriculture began to change in the mid-18th century, much of these open-field Midland parishes were ‘enclosed’ for pastoral farming.

 When Edward Bouverie purchased Delapre Abbey and the manor of Hardingstone in 1764, he was one of the first to begin enclosing the open-fields in Northamptonshire, doing so around 1765 and by 1770 he had built a new model farm on Hunsbury Hill.